backstage/backstage/packages/backend/README.md

 production ready version of a backend skeleton is made alongside the frontend app.
 Until then, feel free to experiment here!

+## Production

+You need to generate a base image with cookiecutter and mkdocs installed with the Docker file called: Dockerfile.baseWithCookiecutterAndMkdocs

 ## Development

 To run the example backend, first go to the project root and run